TheXDShrimp/verbatim/README.md

 Function: Allows users to ask questions about the video content and receive context-aware responses.

 How It Works: GPT stores the transcript and summary as context, allowing real-time semantic search and natural conversation.

+## MLH Technologies

+### MongoDB

+MongoDB was used to store user data, video metadata, and generated content.
+It was also used to store the video transcript, summary, and translations.

+### Auth0

+Auth0 was used for user authentication and authorization.
+It was used to secure user data and ensure that only authenticated users could access the platform.

 <!-- CONTACT -->
 ## Contact